felixreimann/beautiful-jekyll/_posts/2018-04-04-auto-release.md

   * [Coveralls](https://coveralls.io/github/felixreimann/opt4j) and, thanks to Fedor,
   * [Codacy](https://app.codacy.com/app/felixreimann/opt4j/dashboard), which directly incorporates [PMD](https://pmd.github.io/) for static code analysis.

-As we created a tag in manual step 1, Travis starts the deployment phase (keyword: on tags):
+As we created a tag in manual step 1, Travis also starts the deployment phase (keyword: on tags):
 * The files in gradle's `build/distributions`, i.e., the standalone application with all dependent jars are uploaded to Github, which already contains the ziped and tared source files.
 * The website, built with `./gradlew website`, includes the links to the new version and is uploaded to Github Pages, using the built-in Travis deployment provider.